BruceWind/CompressImagesInAndroid/README.md

 Compress images of android project with Guetzli.

 - [x] compressing images that below res directory in shell script.
-- [ ] commit all changed files into git.
-- [x] compressing images in github-action.
+- [x] compressing images in github-action and then commit new file.
-- [ ] compressing images in gitlab-ci.
+- [ ] compressing images in gitlab-ci and then commit new file.

 # Remind